ecraig12345/beachball-actions/check-for-modified-files/README.md

 One example of how this is useful is to prevent forgotten lock file updates.

+(Despite the repo name, this particular action is not specific to [Beachball](https://microsoft.github.io/beachball).)

 ## Getting Started

 To run this action: